 When there is more than one selected existing intervention on the efficiency frontier, there are more options for developing the guidance regarding health technologies that are both more costly and beneficial.
 The simplest approach -consistent with the efficiency frontier methodology - is to extend the last segment of the theoretical efficiency frontier into the decision zone (Figure 2-18).
 This last segment reflects the lowest incremental efficiency on the existing theoretical efficiency frontier.
-The projected line segment indicates the maximum price that would be consistent with information available in the current market.
-Prices above that would imply accepting a lower efficiency and thus would require added justification.
-The manufacturer would need to give good reasons for not being able to meet the efficiency implied by existing interventions and the decision makers would have to consider whether these sustain the proposed price.

 Analogously with the context of a single existing intervention: those above the simple projection of the theoretical efficiency frontier are incrementally more efficient than what has already been accepted for the next best intervention; those on the theoretical efficiency frontier are incrementally equally efficient; and those below it are less efficient (in absolute or extended form) at their current price.

-Figure 2-18 Simple projection of the theoretical efficiency frontier10 to provide guidance for assessment of reasonableness of new health technologies that are both more costly and beneficial in a therapeutic area with multiple existing health technologies.
+Figure 2-18 Simple projection of the theoretical efficiency frontier11 to provide guidance for assessment of reasonableness of new health technologies that are both more costly and beneficial in a therapeutic area with multiple existing health technologies.
 The dashed extension of the theoretical efficiency frontier divides the decision zone into an incrementally more efficient area (B) and a less efficient one (C).